annashipman/annashipman.github.io/_posts/2024-01-14-learnings-on-strategy-work.md

 It seemed to me that we needed an overarching strategy to enable us to resolve these conflicts and all pull together towards the same ultimate goal, but it didn't feel like my place to work out what that would be: it would impact my peers' teams as well as my own so it felt like the solution had to come from the level above.

 However, two things changed for me.
-I started working with an excellent coach, who helped me unblock my thinking around it "not being my place".
-Then, I was talking to someone about my understanding of the opportunity and how we could be there, but it wasn't for me to solve, they said, why not you?
+I started working with an excellent coach, who helped me unblock my thinking.
+Then, I was talking to someone about how it wasn't for me to solve this problem and they said: why not you?

 And I thought, yes, why *not* me?
 So I pitched to my boss that I step aside from my role for three months to propose a solution.